ashok-rajendran/ashok-rajendran.github.io/README.md

 # 🌐 Personal Portfolio Website

 Welcome to my personal portfolio website!
 This site showcases my professional journey, skills, and projects.
-It's designed to give visitors a clear picture of who I am, what I do, and what I’m passionate about.
+It's designed to give visitors a clear picture of who I am, what I do, and what I’m passionate about. **Full functional website is In-progress**.

 ## Features